 In the echo of collaboration, the stakeholders - the EU delegation, UNICEF and the representatives from low-income communities in Freetown - have demonstrated their commitment to support the EU-WOP programme.
 It significantly enables the project partners' unwavering dedication to advancing sustainable development by providing water and empowering communities.
 As the project continues to evolve, the lessons learned, and partnerships formed during these engagements with key stakeholders serve as catalysts for impactful change, steering Sierra Leone towards a future where water is not a privilege but a fundamental right for all its citizens.

-Women voicing their water challenges during community engagement at Kroo Bay (left) and Collier Compound (right)
+Women voicing their water challenges during community engagement at Kroo Bay (top) and Collier Compound (bottom)

 For more information on this EU-WOP project, please contact bfaustina@gwcl.com.gh or Lawrence.oaddo@gwcl.com.gh